Bobberty/MTASTS-EXIM-PERL/README.md

 This script is designed to work with the Exim4 Perl interpreter.
-On demand, this script will poll a poll a domain for MTA-STS info and put the info into an LMDB database.
+On demand, this script will poll a domain for MTA-STS info and put the info into an LMDB database.
 Then, respond to EXIM with required info for processing the outgoing email.

 There are two different subroutines: